Pre-Fortress-2/PF2-Website/_posts/blog/2022-2-24-the-future-of-pf2.md

 Howdy, since joining the development team of PF2, there's been a lull in communication between us and you as the player.
 I've been working to close the gap between internal discussion and with players.

-The following articles are what we feel y'all deserve to know about!
+The following articles are designed to bring y’all up to speed with what’s been happening behind the scenes!

 # End of Beta Accuracy